Suunto Race 2 Review – All you need to know – Tested

 Suunto Race 2 – Key Strengths

 The GPS battery life of 55 hours is market-leading for a watch with a battery-eating AMOLED display.
 That display is bright, readable and protected by one of the best sapphire lenses.
-The physical package looks stunning IMHO, and the on-watch ergonomics are well thought through and boosted further by new speedier tech.
+The physical package looks stunning, IMHO, and the on-watch ergonomics are well thought through and further enhanced by new, faster tech.

 Here is a summary review of the Suunto Race 2 with the key pros and cons.
 There are many more insights, details and tips if you scroll further down.